British Aviation Adverts Database – Frequently Asked Questions

 Q: Do you publish any books or catalogues?

-A: Yes, we are publishing a series of themed books (Catalogues) containing comprehensive listings (images) of the subject adverts.
+A: Yes, we are publishing a series of themed books (Compilations) containing comprehensive listings (images) of the subject adverts.

 Q: Do you only “do” pre-1980 British aviation advertisements?

 A: Mostly it’s about the classic British aircraft and aviation industry advertisements but we have room for other select items of aviation interest held in the collection, Tee Emm is a good example of this, and maybe in the future some sales brochures of special interest as well.